Duel: Decline in the 19th and 20th centuries

+Duels had mostly ceased to be fought to the death by the late 19th century.

 By the start of World War I, dueling had not only been made illegal almost everywhere in the Western world, but was also widely seen as an anachronism.
 Military establishments in most countries frowned on dueling because officers were the main contestants.
 Officers were often trained at military academies at government expense; when officers killed or disabled one another it imposed an unnecessary financial and leadership strain on a military organization, making dueling unpopular with high-ranking officers.

 With the end of the duel, the dress sword lost its position as an indispensable part of a gentleman's wardrobe, a development described as an "archaeological terminus" by Ewart Oakeshott, concluding the long period during which the sword had been a visible attribute of the free man, beginning as early as three millennia ago with the Bronze Age sword.